cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 4) Toy generation
 5) RooMultiPdfs
 6) Multi-signal hypothesis

+Throughout the tutorial there are a number of questions and exercises for you to complete.
+These are shown by the bullet points in this markdown file.

 All the code required to run the different parts is available in python scripts.
 You should run the scripts with python3 e.g.
 ```